Getting it right

 The 2 hour (approximate) session is flexible and tailored to your individual needs, meaning you will have all of your questions answered in full!

-You can upgrade this Puppy Starter session into a full ‘Behaviour Modification Puppy Plan’.
+You can upgrade this Puppy Starter session into a full ‘Behaviour Modification Puppy Plan’ this usually when you already have some issues.
 This session gives you step by step instructions on all we have discussed.
-Think of it as a manual to keep flicking through, as there is quite a lot of information to absorb, which some may find overwhelming.
+Think of it as a manual to keep flicking through, as there is quite a lot of information to absorb, which can be overwhelming.
 However, owning a dog has its commitments, and your dog will hopefully be a loving member of your family for many many years.